Sabihkz3159/Termux-Lock/README.md

 # Termux-Lock
-Termux-Lock Tool will help you to Lock Your Terminal Like Jarvis InterFace.
+Termux-Login Tool will help you to Lock Your Terminal Like Jarvis InterFace.